 Org-mode also supports CamelCase words as links.
 This feature is not turned on by default because of the inconsistencies this system suffers from.
-It is mainly kept for backward compatibility, but the use is deprecated.
-To activate CamelCase words as links, and to make headline completion offer CamelCase version of headlines, the following customization is needed:
+To activate CamelCase words as links, you need to customize the option org-activate-links.
+A CamelCase word then leads to a text search such that 'CamelCaseLink' is equivalent to '[[camel case link]]'.